bhattji007/E-challan-reminder/README.md

 ## Introduction

 Traffic challans are a common hassle for many individuals, and keeping track of their status can be cumbersome.
 Echallan-reminder aims to alleviate this issue by automating the process of checking for pending challans and notifying users via email.
-This project not only benefits individual users but also contributes to better traffic rule compliance and management.
+This project benefits individual users and contributes to better traffic rule compliance and management.

 ## Features